• Skip to primary navigation

 Sooji Papad- Easy to make and super crisp and delicious semolina popadums recipe

-Though now so many varieties of Papad and chips are readily and easily available in the market but I still love to make my own batch of chips, papad , Moong Daal mangodi and pickles every year.
-My favourite is Aloo Papad and Sun dried Aloo Chips and I always make big batches of both.
+Though now so many varieties of Papad and chips are readily and easily available in the market but I still love to make my own batch of chips, papad , Mangodi and pickles every year.
+I always make big batches of each.
 This year I tried making Sooji papad and they turn out awesome, very easy to make and taste crisp and delicious .

 sooji ke papad recipe